 The holiday season is a wonderful time for reunions, celebrations and new beginnings with friends and family.
-Alcohol happens to be one of the things Americans celebrate with.
-However, drinking responsibly is important if you plan to drive home after an event.
-Unfortunately, a DUI could impact more than just your holiday.
+Alcohol happens to be one of the things that Americans celebrate with.
+Drinking responsibly is important, especially if you plan to drive home after an event.
+Unfortunately, a holiday DUI could impact more than just your holiday.
 It could impact every facet of your life, so it is better to avoid one:

 Reason #1: Driving Under the Influence Is Dangerous

 The most important reason to avoid a DUI is that driving under the influence is dangerous.
 Alcohol acts as a depressant that slows down the nervous system.
-This means that alcohol delays brain functions, slows reaction time and negatively affects coordination.
+This means that alcohol:

 Reason #2: California Agencies Instate a Maximum Enforcement Period

-In addition, there will likely be sobriety checkpoints set up on highways and local streets to check drivers for signs of impairment.
-However, agencies should provide sufficient warning to drivers about where and when sobriety checkpoints will be placed.
+There will likely be sobriety checkpoints set up on highways and local streets to check drivers for signs of impairment.
+Agencies should provide sufficient warning to drivers about when and where these sobriety checkpoints will be placed.

 Reason #3: California Has Strict DUI Penalties

 California has some of the strictest DUI penalties in the country.
-Consequences of a DUI typically depend on blood alcohol concentration (BAC), damages or injuries incurred and prior offenses.
+Consequences of a holiday DUI will depend on multiple factors.
+These factors include: